 The exception thrown on an attempt to make an illegal assignment.
-For example, this will be thrown on any attempt to assign a reference to an object in scoped memory (an area of memory identified be an instance of ScopedMemory43) to a field of an object in immortal memory.
+For example, this will be thrown on any attempt to assign a reference to an object in scoped memory, an area of memory identified be an instance of javax.realtime.memory.
+ScopedMemory59, to a field of an object in immortal memory.